tegorman13/ai_gd_chapter/Categories.md

 - Guo..Griffiths 2024 - Embodied LLM Agents Learn to Cooperate in Organized Teams
 - Zheng 2023 - Competent but Rigid: Identifying the Gap in Empowering AI to Participate Equally in Group Decision-Making
 - Alon-Barkat 2023 - Human–AI Interactions in Public Sector Decision Making: “Automation Bias” and “Selective Adherence” to Algorithmic Advice
+- Schmutz 2024 - AI-teaming: Redefining collaboration in the digital era
+- Yan 2023 - It Depends on the Timing: The Ripple Effect of AI on Team Decision-Making